department-of-veterans-affairs/va.gov-team/Platform/Planning/2019 Q3/S1/Official Objectives.md

 - SLOs MVP: move into GitHub as formal advice
 - (Discovery) Vet360 identity API changes and any potential needs on our end
 - *(Stretch)* MVP of Status page for VA.gov stakeholders ([epic](https://github.com/department-of-veterans-affairs/vets.gov-team/issues/16757), [issue](https://github.com/department-of-veterans-affairs/va.gov-team/issues/341))
+- _Note: This is too much work for one sprint.
+We need DSVA to choose some thing(s) to deprioritize.

 ## Triage
-- Improved application-error metrics
+- Improve application error metrics
-    - Getting FE & BE application errors more integrated with our existing on-call infrastructure & procedures
+    - Get FE & BE application errors more integrated with existing on-call infrastructure & procedures
-    - Specifically: integrating Sentry with GitHub, defining triage procedure for Sentry, cleaning up Sentry items
-- (Discovery) What are our communication channels with dependencies?
+- Answer these questions: What are the communication channels we have access to for updates about the systems/APIs/services VA.gov and VSP depend on?
 How do we find out about issues, dependency upgrades, planned downtime?

 ## Operations
+- Support VFS team operations needs
-- (Continuation) Determine LOE and timing of CMS infra/ops transition
+- Finish determining LOE and timing of CMS infra/ops transition
 - Port remaining epics to `va.gov-team`
-- CMS infrastructure move support (i.e. access models)
+- Access models for CMS infrastructure move
-- VAEC continuation.
-Moving Jenkins, tearing down old infrastructure.
+- Coninue VAEC migration (moving Jenkins, tearing down old infrastructure)
-- Defining permission model for AWS and Terraform
-    - Currently it's mostly "admin or nothing".
-Want to look into IAM groups.
+- Define permission model for AWS and Terraform (currently it's mostly "admin or nothing".
+Want to look into IAM groups.)
+- _Note: This is too much work for one sprint.
+We need DSVA to choose some thing(s) to deprioritize.